-The Shade Garden, the first of our demonstration gardens, was established in 1989 on the site of an old rock quarry provided by the Arlington Department of Parks & Recreation.
+The Shade Garden, the first of our demonstration gardens, was established in 1989 on the site of an old rock quarry provided by the Arlington Department of Parks and Recreation.
 The purpose of the garden was to educate Northern Virginians about gardening in shade.
-Plants were donated by many nurseries, individuals and organizations.
+Plants, many native to this region, were donated by local nurseries, individuals, and organizations.
 Master Gardeners provided the labor.
+To learn more about the history of the Shade Garden, read the 25th anniversary article.

 The Shade Garden is located at Bon Air Park, Wilson Blvd. at North Lexington Street between Ballston and Seven Corners.
-Park in the lot next to the Rose Garden and follow the walkway into the park.
-To learn more about the history of the Shade Garden, read the 25th anniversary article.
+Park in the lot next to the Rose Garden and follow the paved walkway at the far end of the parking lot by the Sunny Garden into the park.
+A plant list is available for visitors.

-Shade Garden Throughout the Seasons
+Shade Garden throughout the Seasons